 Being a counselor at Woolman's Summer Camp means living, working, growing, and learning as part of the Woolman community.
-Counselors are fully integrated into the life, work, and play of the Woolman campers, and your job is to enrich their experience through deep connection and joyful adventure.
+Counselors lead our campers in backpacking trips, silly games, arts and crafts, adventure, singing, and any other activities we can come up with as a staff!
+Every day is full of games, delicious vegetarian food, visiting beautiful places, swimming, learning about nature, and inspiring teens to be their true selves in an accepting community where they will be celebrated.
+TLC Counselors are fully integrated into the life, work, and play of the teen campers, and your job is to enrich their experience through deep connection and joyful adventure.
 Counselors live with campers aged 15-16 in a lodge situated on campus and team-lead backpacking trips up to 10 days long.
-They facilitate learning and growth of teens into a greater awareness of themselves and others, lead games and songs, manage behavior, teach activities, adorn yourself in costumes and personify characters of your own creation, and participate in the glorious daily life of a Quaker community.
-Being a counselor at camp is fun, challenging and rewarding work.
+TLC Counselors facilitate learning and growth of teens into a greater awareness of themselves and others, lead games and songs, manage behavior, teach activities, and participate in the wonderful daily life of a small Quaker community.
+Being a counselor at camp is fun, challenging and rewarding work!